nicole-dwenger/cdsvisual-imagesearch/README.md

 > This project relates to Assignment 2: Visual Image Search of the course Visual Analytics

-This repository contains scripts for two different methods to find images which are similar to a target image:
-1. Image search using olor histograms
-2. Image search using transfer learning, i.e. feature embeddings extracted from the pretrained model VGG16 The aim of developing scripts for two different methods was also to compare of their outputs and usability, which are discussed below.
+This repository contains scripts for two different methods to find images which are similar to a target image (1) using olor histograms and (2) using transfer learning, i.e. feature embeddings extracted from the pretrained model VGG16.
+The aim of developing scripts for two different methods was also to compare of their outputs and usability, which are discussed below.
 Finding similar images can have simple, practical motivations, e.g. sorting images, but it can also be used for e.g. image recommendation.

 ## Methods